marloBruder/mmt1/README.md

 For MacOS you can either download the `.dmg` or `.app.tar.gz` installer and run it.

+### Updates

+To check for updates, simply click `About > Check For Updates` in the title-bar.
+If there is an update available you will be able to install it right from within mmt1.
+If that doesn't work, simply do the installation process over again, the installer will delete the outdated version for you.

 ## Features

 - A build in theorem explorer: Including all the features you know from the web pages: Such as axiom/definition dependencies, references, indention, theorem numbers, etc.